 Sino-Pakistan friendship assumed the character of a strategic partnership, in which the US joined during the years the former Soviet Union adopted an expansionist policy, and attacked Afghanistan in 1979.
 However, after the end of the Cold War following the Soviet withdrawal from Afghanistan in 1989, US perceptions changed radically as the Muslim world was viewed as the successor threat to communism.
 Pakistan was placed under sanctions, and not only denied economic and military aid, but even military equipment purchased and paid for was not delivered.
-China became the only source of sophisticated arms, and of advanced technology for development such as nuclear power reactors the Five Principles of Peaceful Coexistence.
-Despite changes of govern-Peaceful ment and of leadership, this friendship has been maintained and enjoys broad support in both countries.
+China became the only source of sophisticated arms, and of advanced technology for development such as nuclear power reac-

+This friendship has endured and gained deep roots because it is based on shared principles of state relations, such as the UN Charter, and its essence that is contained in the Five Principles of Peaceful Coexistence.
+Despite changes of government and of leadership, this friendship has been maintained and enjoys broad support in both countries.
 The start of the new century has witnessed a shared effort to build up the economic dimension of their relations, which has not kept pace with political and strategic relations.

-This friendship has endured and gained deep roots because it is based on shared brie principles of state relations, such as the UN Kha Charter, and its essence that is contained in the Gwadar Port, the Thar Coal Project, and several other infrastructure undertakings, in order to promote progress and prosperity in Pakistan.

 The 50th anniversary of diplomatic relations, in 2001, was utilized to launch a major effort to build up trade and economic cooperation between the two countries.
 Premier Zhu Rongji availed of his visit in May 2001 to announce China's decision to increase its investment on a massive scale.
-He picked out some major projects, which China would finance and construct, such as
+He picked out some major projects, which China would finance and construct, such as the Gwadar Port, the Thar Coal Project, and several other infrastructure undertakings, in order to promote progress and prosperity in Pakistan.